Overview

 How do I avoid alert fatigue?

-A few strategies:
+A few things that help:

-- Mute monitors temporarily during known maintenance windows
+- Mute monitors during known maintenance windows

 How do I debug a failed job after it completes?